 A text has a meaning because some of its characteristics are agreed as different.
 In fact, the "indistinct" reduce a text as object without sense.
-The textual reading instead, as observation praxis able to interpret and signify different elements, allows to represent the specific aspects of a place in a model suitable of interventions.
+The textual reading instead, as observation praxis able to interpret and signify different elements, allows to represent the specific aspects of a place in a model suitable of interventions (re-use and interiors).

-The application of the textual reading method in the Humac context has led to develop exploration and survey exercises like walks, sketches, photo reports, and to activities of activities of interpretation of the data in order to rebuild sequences, rhythms, repetitions and to specify a territorial syntax.
-According to Giuseppe Dematteis, the territorial syntax can be usually explained by conceptual system, that organises elements corresponding to a stated plan, and to a project, or the dominoes, that like the game, works with the approach of the elements margins with the others.
+The application of the textual reading method in the Humac context has led to develop exploration and survey exercises like walks, sketches, photo reports, and to activities of interpretation of the data in order to rebuild sequences, rhythms, repetitions and to specify a territorial syntax.
+[Img.04\explorative sketching]

+According to Giuseppe Dematteis, the territorial syntax can be usually explained by conceptual metaphors, useful to express the complex situations in which the territorial elements are located in the reality.
+One of the metaphors is the use of the concept of layers, to distinguish the stratifications that lay down in a territory and are melted by the time: for instance the landscape and the territory inhabited by men.
+Others rules of a spatial syntax that refers to aggregative systems can be adopted, according to Paola Viganò (1999) like the puzzle system, that organises elements corresponding to a stated plan, and to a project, or the dominoes, that like the game, works with the approach of the elements margins with the others.